Knife Maker's Mark for Jay Fisher Knives

 The most used knives reside in the kitchen.

 Though leather may be used for carrying, transporting, and protecting kitchen, food service, and chef's knives, I also make a special slip sheath for my chef's, kitchen, and food service knives.
 A sheath is needed and used on this type of knife if it does not reside in a block, stand, or have another storage option.
 Singular chef's knives may be carried in travels or stored in drawers, and are subject to damage from other knives and utensils.
 The slip sheath protects the blade, cutting edge, and chef as well as other nearby utensils and tools.
 Unlike leather, if the sheath and knife are dry, the knife may be stored long term in this type of sheath.
 Please remember though, they must both be dry!
+If either is damp when the knife is sheathed, corrosion will start if left damp for long periods.

 My slip sheaths are usually constructed of kydex, and lightweight since the knives and sheaths are not expected to see any harsh environmental exposures.
 They are typically made without any belt loops, clips, or other hardware.
 They may be constructed with nickel plated steel Chicago screws, or even stainless steel Chicago screws through either a single or double layer of kydex with all kydex sheath welts joined with waterproof cements.
-The welts are kydex because aluminum is not needed on this type of sheath and the razor keen edges of these knives can be preserved.
+The welts are kydex because aluminum is not needed on this type of sheath and the razor keen edges of these knives can be well-preserved.
 I call this type of sheath a slip sheath because the knife simply slips in, and is not usually secured in place with tension or any other mechanical methods.

 Cleaning and maintenance of this type of sheath is simple and straightforward.
-The sheath can be washed in warm soapy water, rinsed in clear water and drained to dry.
+The sheath can be washed in warm soapy water, rinsed in clear water and drained to completely dry.
 Very little else is needed, and here is an excerpt from an inquiry about cleaning my kydex sheaths, particularly for the food service industry:

 Beyond that, and much more important, is the adhesive bond.
 The whole sheath is secured together by two means, mechanical and adhesive.
 The mechanical strength is derived from either Chicago screws or rivets through two layers of kydex and sometimes through the aluminum or kydex welts.
 The adhesive strength is derived from waterproof industrial grade contact cement, which cements together both layers on both sides of the sheath (that's four layers) and bonds the kydex to the welts, and sometimes secures 2-3 aluminum or kydex welt layers to each other.
 This will NOT take repeated high temperature cleaners and washings.
 Sorry, it will eventually degrade.